MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-list-resource-groups.md

 All the commands in this article work the same in Linux/macOS bash and Windows command shells unless noted.

-The [Equivalent Azure CLI command](#for-reference-equivalent-azure-cli-commands) is given later in this article.
+The [Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are listed later in this article.

 ## 1: Set up your local development environment